Thornley Stoker

-Sir William Thornley Stoker, 1st Baronet (6 March 1845 - July 1912), was an Irish medical writer, anatomist and surgeon.
+Sir William Thornley Stoker, 1st Baronet (6 March 1845 - 1 July 1912), known as Thornley Stoker, was an Irish medical writer, anatomist and surgeon.
 He served as chair of anatomy and president of the Royal College of Surgeons in Ireland, president of the Royal Academy of Medicine in Ireland, and professor of anatomy at the Royal Hibernian Academy.
 He was the brother of the novelist Bram Stoker.